Lawson leads No. 11 Kansas past No. 16 Texas Tech, 79-63

 Lagerald Vick added 13 points and Ochai Agbaji had 10 for the Jayhawks (17-5, 6-3 Big 12), who came into the showdown of Big 12 title contenders having lost two straight and three of four.

-The Jayhawks roared to a 20-point halftime lead against the Red Raiders (17-5, 5-4), the league’s dominant defensive team, then weathered a shaky start to the second half before pulling away again.
+The Jayhawks roared to a 20-point halftime lead against Texas Tech (17-5, 5-4), the league’s dominant defensive team, then weathered a shaky start to the second half before pulling away again.

-It left a stark change in mood in Lawrence from 24 hours earlier.
+It left a stark change in mood in Lawrence from 24 hours earlier, when Kansas learned sophomore forward Silvio De Sousa would be ineligible this season and next after his guardian received improper benefits, and that starting guard Marcus Garrett had sprained his ankle in practice.

-“You’d have to be an idiot not to understand what we were walking into,” Texas Tech coach Chris Beard said.
-“Their backs were against the wall.
-This is how good Coach Self is.
-There’s too much pride in that locker room.
-And for whatever reason, we didn’t hear that message.”
+Throw in the earlier loss of center Udoka Azubuike to a season-ending wrist injury, and coach Bill Self was left to completely revamp not only his starting lineup but his approach.

+What he devised worked at both ends of the floor against Texas Tech.

 Davide Moretti led the Red Raiders with 14 points, but nobody really got on track.
 Leading scorer Jarrett Culver was held to 10 points on 5-for-17 shooting, the Red Raiders were 6 of 28 from beyond the arc and they continually gave up easy opportunities on the fast break.